SweetysimA/Sharing-Books/README.md

 <strong>"An Open Library System by Sharing-Books" </strong> is such kind of a software project which one gives us a great opportunity to gather knowledge without paying any cost.

 ## APPLIED SUITABLE SDLC MODEL:
 The development process of an iterative model is divided into small, repeatable cycles or iterations and each iteration includes phases such as planning, designing, building, and testing.
-As this model allows us to go back to the initial phases and see how the changes were made, <strong>Iterative Model</strong> could be the most suitable Software Development Life Cycle (SDLC) model for the <strong>"Book-Sharing"</strong> project.
+As this model allows us to go back to the initial phases and see how the changes were made, <strong>Iterative Model</strong> could be the most suitable Software Development Life Cycle (SDLC) model for the <strong>"An Open Library System by Sharing-Books"</strong> project.

 ![Iterative model](https://github.com/SweetysimA/Sharing-Books/assets/154395785/ec33d059-776b-404f-8784-51dc8a5e9477)